Search Vector Data

 - Select the operator ( = , >, <, etc.)

-- With the attribute still highlighted in the attribute list, press the Load Values button above the Values section to populate the values list with the values of the selected attribute.
+- With the attribute still highlighted in the attribute list, press the Load Values button to populate box with a list of the values for the selected attribute.

-- From the Values list, double-click or select the desired value and press the + button to add the value to the query expression.
+- From the Values list, double-click or select the desired value and press the + button to add it to the query expression.
 Note the value will be added to the query inside quotes (' or ") if it is a text string.

 - Optionally press the Validate button to test the expression.

 - Press the Search button at the bottom of the dialog to perform the query.
 The features that match the query will display in the Attribute Editor window.

 The Feature Types, Layer(s) and Feature Options sections at the top of the dialog can be used to further limit the search results.

 In the Feature Types section of the dialog, feature types may be selected or disabled to include or exclude Areas, Lines, Points or Lidar data from searches.
 By default all feature types will be selected, so the result may include areas, lines, points or lidar.

 In the Layer(s) section, the search can be limited to specific layers, or the extent of data visible on the screen*.